Apple-211/SUM26-Team5/docs/HobbyCirclesSRS.md

 US-6 --
-Story: As a provider, I want to have a calendar of my events so that I can stay organized, track RSVPs, and manage attendance effectively.
+Story: As a provider, I want to have a list of my events so that I can stay organized and track RSVPs.

 Acceptance:

 Scenario: Happy path
-Given I am a registered provider and logged into the HobbyCircles platform When I access my calendar and view my scheduled events with RSVP details Then I can see all my events organized by date along with the number of users who have RSVPs.
+Given I am a registered provider and logged into the HobbyCircles platform When I access my Events and view my  events with RSVP details Then I can see all my events organized by date along with the number of users who have RSVPs.